Department of Labor Logo United States Department of Labor

 How to Become a Logging Worker

-Most logging workers have a high school diploma.
-They get on-the-job training to become familiar with forest environments and to learn how to operate logging machinery.
+Logging workers typically need a high school diploma, although some jobs do not require a formal educational credential.
+These workers get on-the-job training to become familiar with forest environments and to learn how to operate logging machinery.

 Pay